Barbecue Hamburger Soup

 Easy Barbecue Hamburger Soup Recipe

 This barbecue laced hamburger soup is one of those “clean out the vegetable bin” kind of soups.
 It’s one of those dishes that warms you from the inside out.
 The simple ingredients can be easily adapted to what you have on hand.
 Dishes like this one are meant to be fun to make and economical too so don’t sweat the small stuff.
 If you prefer using frozen mixed vegetables go for it!
-Hamburger soup was a regular soup served in my Mom and Gramma’s kitchens.
-In fact often my Grandma would mix everything together and let it go all day in the slow cooker.
-Served with a skillet of cornbread, of course.
+Served with a skillet of cornbread and it’s a feast.
+How to make Barbecue Hamburger Soup: (Scroll down for full printable recipe.)

 How to Make the Best Barbecue Hamburger Soup Recipe